DataFire/Integrations/integrations/generated/zoom_us/README.md

   * type `string` (values: active, inactive): Active hosts or inactive hosts
   * from **required** `string`: Start Date
   * to **required** `string`: End Date
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * page_number `integer`: Current page number of returned records.
+  * page_number `integer`: Current page number of returned records

 #### Output
 * output
   * from `string`: Start date for this report
   * to `string`: End date for this report
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_number `integer`: The page number of current results.
+  * page_number `integer`: The page number of current results
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
   * total_meeting_minutes `integer`: Number of meeting minutes for this range
   * total_meetings `integer`: Number of meetings for this range
   * total_participants `integer`: Number of participants for this range